Teaching students social and emotional skills for success

 • June 2025: Opportunities for parents, guardians, staff, students and community members to review Wayfinder lessons and teaching materials.

-• July 28, 2025: School board hears first reading of proposed curricula and screening tool during its regular meeting.
+• July 28, 2025: School board hears first reading of proposed curricula during its regular meeting.
 Get meeting details.

 Frequently asked questions